stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 ## Activation

-The SIP-029 STX emission schedule is designed to activate on Stacks 3.0 as defined in [SIP-021](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md).
-Therefore, this SIP is only meaningful when SIP-021 activates.
+The SIP-029 STX emission schedule is designed to activate on Stacks 3.0 as defined in [SIP-021](https://github.com/stacksgov/sips/blob/main/sips/sip-021/sip-021-nakamoto.md).

 ### Process of Activation